 Skip to Content

 Does Doordash Track Miles?
-How mileage tracking works for Dashers
+Mileage Tracking for Dashers

 And yes, you can claim miles whether you itemize your tax deductions or take the standard deduction.